Dana Stein

 Dana Max Stein (born September 19, 1958) is an American politician who has served as a member of the Maryland House of Delegates, representing District 11B in Baltimore County, since 2007.
-A member of the Democratic Party, he has served as the speaker pro tempore of the Maryland House of Delegates since 2024.
+A member of the Democratic Party, he served as the speaker pro tempore of the Maryland House of Delegates from 2024 to 2026, and as the acting speaker of the Maryland House of Delegates in December 2025.

 Early life and education

 Stein was born in Baltimore and attended public schools in Baltimore County, later graduating from Milford Mill High School.
-He later attended Harvard College, where he earned a B.A. degree in government, the Woodrow Wilson School of Public Affairs at Princeton University, where he earned a Master of Public Affairs degree, and Columbia University School of Law, where he earned a Juris Doctor degree in 1985.
+He later attended Harvard College, where he earned a B.A. degree in government, the Woodrow Wilson School of Public and International Affairs at Princeton University, where he earned a Master of Public Affairs degree, and Columbia University School of Law, where he earned a Juris Doctor degree in 1985.

 After graduating, Stein worked as an attorney for the Washington, D.C.–based law firm Squire, Sanders & Dempsey until 1992, when he founded Grassroots Recycling, a local recycling group.
 Later that year, he and eventual Maryland lieutenant governor Kathleen Kennedy Townsend founded Civic Works, a nonprofit organization that supported Baltimore-based urban service projects, including the restoration of the Clifton Mansion.

 Stein first became involved in politics in 1994, when he unsuccessfully ran for the Baltimore County Council in District 2, challenging incumbent councilmember Kevin Kamenetz.
 In 1996, he became the president of the Baltimore County Central Committee.
 Stein was later the committee's treasurer from 1996 to 2002 and its chair from 2001 to 2002.